Ubiquinone vs. Ubiquinol: Which Type of CoQ10 is Better?

 You may have heard the terms ubiquinone and ubiquinol when referring to CoQ10.
 They sound the same, but are they?
-This guide will outline the differences between the two and discuss if one is better than the other.
+This guide will outline the differences between the two and discuss which is the best CoQ10 supplement for fertility.

 Remember that CoQ10 occurs naturally in the body, where it shifts between its ubiquinone and ubiquinol form in a continuous cycle.
-When you take a ubiquinone supplement, your body converts it to ubiquinol and back again.
+When you take a ubiquinone supplement, such as our CoQ10 gummies, your body converts it to ubiquinol and back again.
 So regardless of what form of CoQ10 you take, your body will convert it to the other form as needed.